leonardotdleal/basic-shell-script/README.md

 # basic-shell-script

-The basic programs of shell script
+Basic programs developed in shell script in the discipline of operating systems in the UDESC college.

+Author: Leonardo Tadeu Diniz Leal